 “Oh here we go again, whenever you feel yourself losing ground in an argument you play the mental illness card.
 If you would just stay on your medication…”

 “I keep telling you, that stuff is very addictive and I don’t like the way it makes me feel.
 I’m trying to get things under control on my own.”

 “And how has that been working for you?”

-“Nevermind, I knew you wouldn’t understand.”
+“Never mind Janet.
+I knew you wouldn’t understand.”

 Andrea abruptly stood up in the pew, poised to storm off.
 Janet opened her mouth with a sarcastic comeback on the tip of her tongue.
 It was true, she didn’t understand why Andrea refused to behave responsibly.
 As an adult, Janet regularly had to do things she didn’t want to do.
 That was part of being an adult.

 It wasn’t rocket science.
-However the medication made her feel, it had to be better than the manic episodes that often made her spin out of control and end up in trouble with the law.
+Whatever way the medication made her feel, it had to be better than the manic episodes that made her spin out of control and end up in trouble with the law.
 Janet had never understood that about her sister.
 Frustration needled her.
 She wanted to grab her sister by the shoulders and shake some sense into her.
 Janet looked up and saw the defeated slump of Andrea’s shoulders.
 A sudden twinge of guilt made her pause.
 Maybe, Janet was also guilty of refusing to listen.